Summer School on refugee & migrant health

 After the course you will be able to:

-Apply key concepts such as diversity, social inequality, vulnerability, and social determinants of health to understand their impact on the SRH of migrant women.
+Apply key structural concepts: Utilize frameworks such as epistemic justice, diversity-sensitive care, and social determinants of health to understand their impact on the well-being of migrant populations.

 Program